- Home

 2024 - refers to Fiscal Year 2024-25 (Apr 1, 2024-Mar 31, 2025).
 Similarly, for all-year references.

-We are well on our way, having launched six new hospital projects since 2023 with plans to inaugurate two more in 2025.
+We are well on our way, having inaugurated three hospital projects in 2025 with plans to inaugurate four more between 2026-2027.

 H.V.Desai Eye Hospital, Solapur